-The policy, and all other access documentation, should be appropriate to the type of users and other stakeholders of the individual service.
+The policy, and all other stakeholder engagement documentation, should be appropriate to the type of users and other stakeholders of the individual service.
 Some services are primarily focused on providing services to internal users so their access offer will be focused on internal or selective external audiences and stakeholders.
 Smaller services may have a smaller range of stakeholders than large services and so will deliver a smaller scale access offer and documentation that reflects this.

-Q103 - Provide a copy of the access policy (or suite of policies)
+Q105 - Provide a copy of the access and engagement policy (or suite of policies)

-As a general guide policies on access should include:
+As a general guide policies on access and engagement should include:

-- a definition of the community served and a description of how the organisation aims to provide access to its archive services, collections and facilities, in line with its mission statement. - a commitment to identify and comply with relevant legislation and ethical codes in relation to access. - information on the restrictions and responsibilities surrounding the use of archives and how these are communicated to stakeholders. - information on means of access e.g. use of surrogates, handling, exhibition and display, copying and reproduction. - a commitment to use/promote (or not) certain forms of access to archives e.g. publication of research, outreach to groups, promotion on intranet, use of social media, appearances in exhibitions internally and externally, support for institutional fundraising or other social media.
+- a definition of the community or communities served and a description of how the organisation aims to provide access to its archive services, collections and facilities, in line with its mission statement. - a commitment to identify and comply with relevant legislation and ethical codes in relation to access and engagement. - a commitment to plan and develop access and engagement, including seeking to meet the needs of communities and stakeholders

-• a commitment to promoting a culture of customer care, ensuring that all stakeholders are provided with courteous, effective assistance.
+- information on the restrictions and responsibilities surrounding the use of archives and how these are communicated to stakeholders. - information on means of access e.g. use of surrogates, handling, exhibition and display, copying and reproduction. - a commitment to use/promote (or not) certain forms of access to archives e.g. publication of research, outreach to groups, promotion on intranet, use of social media, appearances in exhibitions internally and externally, support for institutional fundraising or other social media. - a commitment to promoting a culture of customer care, ensuring that all stakeholders are provided with courteous, effective assistance.

-Access methods
+Access and engagement methods